Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 who can change the reflection eigenvalue of each 0D block labeled by $\mu_3$: each 0D mode carries an eigenvalue $-1$ of reflection symmetry, hence $|\phi\rangle_{p3m1}^{\mu_3}$ carries an eigenvalue $-1$ of reflection symmetry.
 Similar for the 0D blocks labeled by $\mu_1$, hence the reflection eigenvalues at $\mu_1$ and $\mu_3$ are not independent.
 If we consider the similar bubble construction on 1D blocks labeled by $\tau_1$ and $\tau_3$, we obtain that the reflection eigenvalues at $\mu_j$, $j=1,2,3$ are not independent.
 We summarize the effects of all 1D bubble equivalences: \begin{enumerate}[1.] \item Type-\1 1D bubble construction on $\tau_1$: change the fermion parities and reflection eigenvalues of 0D blocks $\mu_2$ and $\mu_3$ simultaneously; \item Type-\1 1D bubble construction on $\tau_2$: change the fermion parities and reflection eigenvalues of 0D blocks $\mu_1$ and $\mu_3$ simultaneously; \item Type-\1 1D bubble construction on $\tau_3$: change the fermion parities and reflection eigenvalues of 0D blocks $\mu_1$ and $\mu_2$ simultaneously; \item Type-\2 1D bubble construction on $\tau_1$: change the reflection eigenvalues of 0D blocks $\mu_2$ and $\mu_3$ simultaneously; \item Type-\2 1D bubble construction on $\tau_2$: change the reflection eigenvalues of 0D blocks $\mu_1$ and $\mu_3$ simultaneously; \item Type-\2 1D bubble construction on $\tau_3$: change the reflection eigenvalues of 0D blocks $\mu_1$ and $\mu_2$ simultaneously. \end{enumerate}

 With all possible bubble equivalences, we are ready to study the trivial block-states.
 Start from the original trivial state (nothing is decorated on arbitrary blocks):

-If we take 2D ``Majorana'' bubble equivalences $n_0$ times, take type-\1 1D bubble equivalences on $\tau_j$ by $n_j$ times, and type-\2 1D bubble equivalences on $\tau_j$ by $n_j'$ times ($j=1,2,3$), above trivial state will be deformed to a new 0D block-state labeled by:
+If we take 2D ``Majorana'' bubble equivalences $l_0$ times, take type-\1 1D bubble equivalences on $\tau_j$ by $l_j$ times, and type-\2 1D bubble equivalences on $\tau_j$ by $l_j'$ times ($j=1,2,3$), above trivial state will be deformed to a new 0D block-state labeled by:

 According to the definition of bubble equivalence, all these 0D block-states should be trivial.
-It is straightforward to check that there are only five independent quantities in Eq. (\ref{p3m1 spinless trivial state}) by calculating the rank of the following matrix:
+It is straightforward to check that there are only four independent quantities in Eq. (\ref{p3m1 spinless trivial state}).
+Together with the 2D bubble equivalence, all trivial block-states form the following group: